The Buddhist temples of Kyoto are full of cute Japanese kids

 Time’s up!

-By now the sun was already setting and I had to head back to station because I had a football match to shoot.
-There is still so much more in Kyoto to see.
-I didn’t have a chance to visit the royal palace or anything.
-I need to go back.
+As the sun began to set, I reluctantly made my way back to the station—I had a football match to shoot and couldn’t linger any longer.
+There’s still so much of Kyoto left to explore.
+I didn’t even get a chance to visit the royal palace or so many other iconic sites.
+One thing is clear: I need to return.
 Soon.

 DSC_2842.jpg

-On my way back to the station I peeked in through a stone gate into this peaceful spot.
-Coincidentally, the character for peace 安 can be seen engraved in the stone block to the right of the frame.
+On my way back to the station, I caught a glimpse of this serene spot through a stone gate.
+Coincidentally, the character for peace (安) is engraved on the stone block to the right of the frame—a fitting detail for such a tranquil scene.